 The Government’s Apprenticeships website is a great place to start and includes many nationally available apprenticeships, information on the different levels of apprenticeships, and tips on how to apply for them.

 If your child has special educational needs or a disability, it’s particularly important to get high-quality careers advice and information.
-The Careers Advice for Parents website has helpful information on what career support and advice is out there.
+This is something you should expect from whatever type of education setting that you child attends.

 As you read our real-life technician stories you will see that we don’t always mention if they are someone with SEND, unless they have asked us for that to be included as part of their story.
 However, we know many technicians with a range of SEND – as there are in all professions and walks of life.